By Apollo 24|7, Published on- 07 November 2022 & Updated on -

 Balanitis is a condition causing painful inflammation and redness of the penile head, usually occurring in an uncircumcised penis.

 Balanitis is caused by infection from bacteria or fungus.
-It usually occurs in boys of age less than four, but it can also happen in adults.
+It usually occurs in boys younger than four, but it can also happen in adults.
 Due to the presence of excess foreskin around the penis, moisture, sweat and debris get trapped inside the skin, providing a breeding ground for bacteria and fungus to fester.

-A general surgeon recommends the diagnosis of balanitis through physical testing, urinalysis, swab examination and blood assessment.
-Depending on the tests results, the experts suggest treatments which include antifungal creams, pain and itch relieving medications.
+A general surgeon recommends diagnosing balanitis through physical testing, urinalysis, swab examination, and blood assessment.
+Depending on the test results, the experts suggest treatments, which include antifungal creams and pain—and itch-relieving medications.

 The most efficient way to prevent the occurrence of the disease is by ensuring proper hygiene.
 Washing and drying the penis carefully with skin-friendly products can reduce the risk of balanitis.
 However, excessive washing can lead to trapped moisture in the uncircumcised skin's penis, which can lead to infection and aggravation of the condition.